Navigation

 Tips

-- Start every workflow with a Trigger node — it’s the entry point.
+- Start every workflow with a Trigger node, as it’s the entry point.

 - Connect nodes from top to bottom or left to right for readability.